aiwaves-cn/agents/README.md

 ## Contributing to Agents
 We appreciate your interest in contributing to our open-source initiative.
 Please feel free to submit a PR or share your thoughts on how to improve the library in Issues!

+## Note：
+1. When running the code, we will download an embedding model, which will cause the code to run slowly.
+We will adjust it to the API interface later
+2. Currently, the shopping assistant cannot be used.
+We will replace the API later.
+Stay tuned

 ## 📚 Documentation